-With the amount of personal finance apps and investing tools available today, it’s not easy to determine which are the best ones to manage your money and investments.
+With the amount of personal finance software and investing tools available today, it’s not easy to determine which are the best ones to manage your money and investments.
 So we’ve created this simple list as a shortcut for your budgeting needs.

 With each service listed we’ve done an in-depth review.